 ADO is one of the largest intercity bus companies in Mexico.
 You’ll easily recognize an ADO bus due to its bright red color scheme and large ADO signage.
 ADO offers nonstop bus service between Tulum Airport and Downtown Tulum, which takes 45-50 minutes.
 As of January 2025, it costs 226 Mexican pesos, or around US$11.50 per person one-way.

 - There are several departures each day, but they are spaced out.
 I figured it would be okay to buy our bus tickets once we arrived at the ADO bus station.
-Yet, despite arriving at the station 45 minutes before the next bus, only four seats were left.
-In other words, had we missed getting a seat, we’d have to wait another hour for the next bus, cutting it quite close to our flight departure time.
+Yet, despite arriving at the station 45 minutes before the next bus, only 4 seats remained.
+In other words, if we’d missed a seat, we’d have to wait another hour for the next bus, cutting it quite close to our flight departure time.

 - We had to take a taxi from our Airbnb to the ADO bus station, which itself cost 200 Mexican pesos, or around US$10.
 Combined with the two bus tickets, it cost us 652 Mexican pesos, or around US$32, to go from our Airbnb to Tulum Airport via local taxi and the ADO bus.
-Yet, as I wrote above, it cost us 1000 pesos, or US$50, just to take a private airport taxi straight from the airport to our Airbnb.
+Yet, as I wrote above, it cost us 1,000 pesos, or US$50, just to take a private airport taxi straight to our Airbnb.
 That is why Kevin doesn’t see the value – for around US$20 more, it is way faster and simpler just to take a taxi.

 - The ADO bus station is tiny.
-It has a roof and a bathroom but little else in terms of services.
+It has a roof and a bathroom, but little else in terms of services.
 It isn’t a spot you want to wait around in.
 While you could walk around Tulum Centro, it would be awkward if you were lugging your luggage around with you.
 And there are no luggage storage services at the ADO Terminal.

 Tren Maya

 When we arrived in Tulum, I had wanted to take the Tren Maya – the Yucután’s new high-speed rail system – but it wasn’t open yet at Tulum Airport.
 In fact, we asked a couple of employees at the airport to help us find the train station, and they seemed dumbfounded at what we were asking.
-Finally, one of the airport staff told us the train would open up “next year” – a common term at Tulum Airport apparently.
+Finally, one of the airport staff told us the train would open up “next year” – a common term at Tulum Airport, apparently.

 Ground Transportation to Playa del Carmen and Cancún

 You can take the train throughout the Yucután Peninsula when the Tren Maya opens at Tulum Airport.
-Not just Cancún and Playa del Carmen but also the western peninsula, such as Mérida and Campeche.
+Not just Cancún and Playa del Carmen, but also the western peninsula, such as Mérida and Campeche.
 Note that it will most likely take a few hours, but you can do it.

-Last update on 2025-02-11 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2026-05-04 / Affiliate links / Images from Amazon Product Advertising API

 Destinations and Airlines